 While the amount of pay is clearly important, the way in which teachers are paid is fundamentally flawed.
-Today's teacher pay schedules are based on a 100-year-old pay model that assumed every teacher had roughly equal skills, and that the mostly-female workforce had few alternative career opportunities as well as a spouse with a higher income to help support a family.
+Today's teacher pay schedules follow a century-old model that assumed all teachers had similar skills.
+It was designed for a predominately female teacher workforce with limited career opportunities and an expected reliance on a higher spouse for financial support.
 While other high-skilled professions, like nursing, have evolved with both modernized compensation structures and opportunities for advancement, teacher pay structures nationwide have remained stagnant.